Pool Equipment Questions

 Pros of electric heaters:

-- similar to how a spa fuctions, does not need gas or the air around it to function.
+- Similar to how a spa functions, does not need gas or the air around it to function.

 Cons of electric heaters: